rapid7/r7insight_node/README.md

 ### Required

  - **token:** String.
 Authorization token for the Rapid7 Insight Platform.
- - **region**: Mandatory argument.
-The region of ingestion endpoint to be used.
+ - **region**: The region of ingestion endpoint to be used.
 Examples: 'eu', 'us'

 ### Behavior
  - **console:** If truthy, log events also get sent to `console.log`,